asmasaber/Ascii-Faces-Store/README.md

 ----

 - [Done] products are displayed in a grid
-- give the user an option to sort the products in ascending order.
+- [Done] give the user an option to sort the products in ascending order.
 Can sort by "size", "price" or "id".
 The products list should be reloaded when a new sorting option is chosen.
 - each product has :
   - [Done] a "size" field, which is the font-size (in pixels).
 We should display the faces in their correct size, to give customers a realistic impression of what they're buying.
   - [Done] a "price" field, in cents.
 This should be formatted as dollars like `$3.51`.